 Violent crimes are known as the most egregious offenses.
 People charged with violent crimes are facing some of the most life-altering, overwhelming consequences seen in court sentencing.
 These are the most serious criminal offenses someone could act on.
 New York courts are hostile towards charges of a violent nature and will often “throw the book” at offenders.
 The consequences of a violent crime conviction can be detrimental.
 Violent crime encompasses a wide range of criminal activities, including rape, murder, manslaughter, and much more.
 If you are accused of a violent crime, your life is on the line.
-You need to contact an experienced criminal defense firm to fight for your future.
-At KCS Law, we have over 30 years of experience knowing how to construct strong legal defenses for our Long Island clients.
-If you need an effective and persistent legal team to represent you in court, contact KCS Law
+You need to contact an experienced criminal defense attorney to fight for your future.
+At KCS Law, we have over 30 years of experience in constructing strong legal defenses for our Long Island clients.
+If you need an effective and persistent Nassau County violent crimes attorney to represent you in court, contact KCS Law.

 Violent crimes categorization